-When hostilities between Italy and Greece gegan on 28 October 1940, the British began to send supplies of aircraft and stores through the Aegean Sea in an undertaking to support the Greek war effort, and the Greeks provided the UK with tugs, harbour vessels and a naval base at Souda on the north coast of Crete.
+When hostilities between Italy and Greece began on 28 October 1940, the British started to send supplies of aircraft and stores through the Aegean Sea in an undertaking to support the Greek war effort, and the Greeks provided the UK with tugs, harbour vessels and a naval base at Souda on the north coast of Crete.
 This was the result of the Greek and British agreement in January 1940, which secured commercial relations and made the Greek merchant fleet available for the transport of war supplies to the Allies even before the start of the Greco-Italian war.

 The AN.14 convoy comprised seven British and three Greek merchant vessels, which were escorted by the light cruiser Calcutta, under the command of Commander H. A. Packer, the destroyers Dainty and Jaguar, and the corvettes Peony and Gloxinia.
 The main part of the convoy sailed from Port Said on 28 January, with the corvette Gloxinia.
 Levernbank and the large tanker Desmoulea, escorted by Calcutta and Peony, departed Alexandria on the following day.
 The troop transport Ethiopia, carrying RAF personnel, left Alexandria some hours later with the destroyer Hasty.
 The light cruisers Ajax and Australian Perth provided distant cover, and Jaguar and Dainty swept the Kásos strait, to the east of Crete, ahead of the convoy.